LouisFoucard/w-net/README.md

 The model is implemented in **Keras**/**Tensoflow**, and is trained on data from 22 3d movies, sampled at 1 fps.
 Validation is perfomred on 3 held out movies.
 The total number of stereo frame is about 125K, training took 4 days on a gtx 1070 with batches of 6 stereo images with resolution 192x336 per eye.
-For regularization we use batch normalization as well as drop out.
+Batch normalization is used.